FlynnStudios/portable-cocktail-machine/README.md

 Features such as the removable-container thread cannot simply reproduce fine machined-thread geometry.

-The prototype used a relatively coarse **3-mm thread pitch** and **0.3-mm radial clearance** to create a more printable and assembleable interface.
+The prototype used a relatively coarse **3 mm thread pitch** and **0.3 mm radial clearance** to create a more printable and assembleable interface.

 This reinforced the importance of designing mechanical features around the manufacturing process rather than only around ideal CAD geometry.